13 In-Service Ideas for OT Fieldwork Students

-If you’re an occupational therapy student completing your level II fieldwork, you will likely have to come up with an in-service idea, which is a presentation or project you’re responsible for.
-Take it from me, deciding on an in-service idea for your fieldwork can be a daunting challenge!
+If you’re an occupational therapy student completing your Level II fieldwork, you will likely have to come up with an in-service idea, which is an occupational therapy related presentation or project you’re responsible for.
+Take it from me, deciding on the perfect OT in-service idea for your fieldwork can be a daunting challenge!

 Fieldwork flies by, and before you know it, it’s almost over and you need to come up with an idea ASAP!

-I wholeheartedly recommend choosing a topic or project that you’re interested in and that you think will provide value to the therapists in your setting.
+I wholeheartedly recommend choosing a topic or project that you’re personally interested in and that you think will provide value to the therapists in your fieldwork setting.
 You can also take note of what your fieldwork setting needs in terms of intervention ideas or items and make or present on something based on that need.

 Present on Current Research Relating to Common Diagnoses

 When therapists have been treating for a while, it can be hard to keep up to date on the latest in occupational therapy research.

 Present on a Case Study That You Saw While In Fieldwork

-Another common theme for in-services is to present on an interesting patient that you treated during your rotation.
+Another common theme for fieldwork in-services is to present on an interesting patient that you treated during your rotation.
 You could choose a patient that you saw an uncommon diagnosis or used a new intervention with.
 Adding in current research to the case study is also a great way to further educate coworkers and fellow students.

 Create a Binder of Patient Education Handouts

 This project is super helpful for settings that don’t have easy to access handouts to give to patients.
-In my settings (acute care and inpatient rehab), I regularly have to search for and print out patient handouts, so having a full binder of worksheets to copy would be such a time-saver.
+In the settings I’m in (acute care and inpatient rehab), I regularly have to search for and print out patient handouts, so having a full binder of relevant worksheets to copy would be such a time-saver.

 - Diabetes education